wasabikev/AI-UI/static/markdown/Current Product Specification v3.md

    - Checks for active conversations in the session.
    - Manages session-related functionalities like clearing session data.

-8. **Temperature Settings**
+8. **Responsive Design and User Experience**
-   - Manages the temperature for each conversation.
+   - Implements responsive design elements for better user experience across different devices.
-   - Modal provides a list of temperatures to choose from with descriptions and use cases.
+   - Enhances user interaction with UI elements like buttons and modals.

 9. **Error Handling and Feedback**
    - Implements error handling for API calls and user interactions.